-How To Set Intentions For 2018
+How To Set Intentions

 How many New Years have come and gone where you have listed every resolution you wish to tick off and each goal you want to attain before the next 365 days rushes by.
 Of those numerous times, how many occasions have you felt dismayed, angered or frustrated with yourself that come the end of January you not only haven't yet run a marathon, nor have you lost that weight, or become a meal prep queen.
 Setting resolutions and narrow goals has a limiting effect on us, in a society that is already stress-filled, they add another pressure to achieve an external outcome.
 The alternate, more meaningful experience?
 Set intentions.

 Contrary to the closed vision channel of a resolution, an intention aligns us with a purpose and sets a mindset, which allows us the room to have multiple ways to fulfil what we have set as our intentions, rather than one singular resolution.

 Originating from the Sanskrit word for intention – Sankalpa – this yogic philosophy is derived from the roots of San “a connection with the highest truth” and Kalpa “a vow”.

 This refers to our heartfelt desire, which opens up the soul to deeper growth.
 Beyond the simplistic concept of a resolution, an intention comes from a deeper source and tends to be in the affirmative – rather than the negative, fear based resolutions many of us set, typically out of discontent and desire for drastic change.

 Setting intentions directs the mind and gives us purpose